sharb/scheduler/README.md

 ## Test:
 ---
+### pytest
-This runs unittest for the api functions and makes sure the api's functionality is the way it's supposed to.
+* This runs unittest for the api functions and makes sure the api's functionality is the way it's supposed to.
+### flake8
+* This is a linter to make sure all the standard coding format is met and the code is consistent throughout.
+The Config file to determine the formate is located in the **scheduler** folder in **flake8.ini**.
 ```
 docker-compose up scheduler-test
 ```